Srenhr/SimpleGUIWebScraper/README.md

 # Simple Web Scraper and Downloader

-This project is a simple web scraper and file downloader application that allows users to fetch and download files from web pages.
-It includes a GUI for easier interaction and supports settings persistence.
+This is a personal hobby project – a simple web scraper and file downloader application.
+It allows users to fetch and download files (such as `.pdf`, `.docx`, etc.) from web pages.
+The application includes a GUI for easier interaction and supports settings persistence across sessions.

 ## Features